 In Jagannātha-aṣṭakam it is said, 'Jagannātha swāmi nayana patha gāmi bhavatu me' – You please appear before my eyes, in other words, please grant me the eligibility to take Your darśana.

-At what stage does one can pray like this?
+At what stage can one pray like this?

 na vai yāce rājyaḿ na ca kanaka-māṇikya-vibhavaḿ na yāce ‘haḿ ramyāḿ sakala jana-kāmyāḿ vara-vadhūm sadā kāle kāle pramatha-patinā gīta-carito jagannāthaḥ svāmī nayana-patha-gāmī bhavatu me